BharathKumarReddy2103/Docker/Docker Networking/Docker Networking.md

 Containers often need to:

-**1. Communicate with other containers** (e.g., frontend needs to talk to backend).
+1.	**Communicate with other containers** (e.g., frontend needs to talk to backend).

-**2. Be isolated from other containers** for security reasons (e.g., payment services should not be exposed to unauthorized users).
+2.	**Be isolated from other containers** for security reasons (e.g., payment services should not be exposed to unauthorized users).

 **How Docker Networking Works**